KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 ## Licenses and rights

 The **license** field is a required field.
-Providing a license for your post is important to allow other users to reuse your upload.
+Providing a license for your record is important to allow other users to reuse your upload.
 The KTH Data Repository defaults to the **Creative Commons Attribution 4.0 International (CC-BY)** license.

 ## Choosing a license